AndreFarinha86/Babies-match-game/README.md

 ## User Experience (UX)

-This project is designed for all users who like to have fun, play interactive games, test and exercise their memory skills.
+This project is designed for all users who like to have fun, play interactive games, test and exercise his memory skills.
 The game was thought and designed for 3 different difficulty levels, where the allowed playing time is reduced and the number of cards increases as the game level gets more difficult.

 ### Goals